jungwolf/AoC2022/Day05/Oracle/part2_solution_explained.md

 The `nvl2()` let's me assign number 1 to a null line and 0 to not null.
 From there, `sum() over (order by lineno)` has a row sum up the number of null lines before it.

 Three notes:
 - I made two views because in the workbook I consentrated on one section at a time.
+On a rewrite I'd probably do `groups(lineno,linevalue,groupnum)` and filter the group in the next sections.
+- Some flavors of sql have a filter clause in the analytic function syntax, allowing it to ignore lines.
+In that case, `count(*) filter (linevalue is not null) over ()` might be easier to read the intent.
+Oracle doesn't have it.
+- I used an in-line view because analytic functions are evaluated last, even after `having`.
+They can only appear in a select or order clause.
 ```sql
 , elements as (
 select g.lineno, g.linevalue, i.pos, i.column_value